NCAR/citools/README.md

 Submit a PATCH request to GitHub using its API.

-### github-upload-release-asset

-This script uploads a file to github as a "release asset" of a given repository.
-It requires that the `GH_TOKEN` environment variable be set to a Personal API Token that has full repository access.

 ### parse-semver

 This script parses a given supposed semantic version string and writes